diegozea/ThorAxe.jl/README.md

 Positional arguments correspond to `inputdir` and `outputdir` (defaulting to the current directory).
-Runtime keywords mirror the flags from `thoraxe --help` (without the leading `--`) and default to the values recorded in `ThorAxe.THORAXE_DEFAULTS`; the CLI-only `--version` switch remains available by calling the external executable directly.
+Runtime keywords mirror the flags from `thoraxe --help` (without the leading `--`) and default to the values recorded in `ThorAxe.THORAXE_DEFAULTS`.
 Booleans behave like switches, numbers are passed as-is, and vectors are joined with commas to match the CLI expectations.
 The default canonical criteria are `"MinimumConservation,MinimumTranscriptWeightedConservation,MeanTranscriptWeightedConservation,TranscriptLength,TSL"`.